 16. Anti-ageing Benefits

 The free radicals in your body damage your skin, thereby causing pre-mature ageing.
 These free radicals are destroyed by the antioxidants in spinach.
-So, when you eat spinach regularly, you will maintain your skin and slow down age related degeneration, making your skin look younger and rejuvenated.
+So, when you eat spinach regularly, you will keep up your skin and slow down age related degeneration, making your skin look younger and rejuvenated.

 17. Repairs Skin and Improves Complexion